The Future of Work: 3 Critical Areas That Leaders Must Navigate When Working Remotely

 By Tony Ragoonanan and Edwin Martinez

-As the world continues to adjust to offset the losses created by the pandemic, there continues to be an incessant drive by organizations to deliver on results and to maintain relevance and accountability.
-Naturally, organizational strategies and planning will continue be important but one thing that I hope will be more evident than ever, and is my focus here, is that organizational capability and achievement requires that attention is given to maintaining quality connections between leaders, individuals and teams.
+As the world continues to adjust to offset the losses created by the pandemic, organizations continue to drive for results and to maintain relevance, accountability, and organizational culture.
+Naturally, organizational strategies and planning will continue to be important but the one element that will require continuous attention is this: Organizations must focus on maintaining quality connections between leaders, individuals and teams.

-Even though some elements may remain the same, organizations have pivoted to a range of flexible working options.
+Even though some elements of work environments will remain the same, organizations will pivot to a range of flexible working options.
 This means that there is a lot that will be different.
-For one thing, working from home and the use of virtual platforms will be the norm for a great number of people.
+For one thing, working from home and the use of virtual platforms have now become the norm for a great number of people.
 Goals and objectives may be different, expectations will be different and how and when we communicate will definitely have to be adjusted.
 There will be other changes as well but regardless of the changes, there is a definite need to maintain synergy and productivity and we must do this through our people.
 It is through managing them correctly that we will be able to sustain whatever growth is needed.
-This will translate to higher levels of well being, higher engagement and organizational loyalty.
+This will translate to higher levels of well-being, higher engagement and organizational loyalty.

 Unfortunately, my experience has shown me that quite the opposite happens.
-When pressure mounts, our focus goes to results, no matter what.
-And here is the danger: if how we achieve those goals does not matter, as long as they are achieved, much damage can be done in the sustainability of the results or the commitment of our employees, resulting in resentment, higher levels of turnover and a poor working environment.
+The threat when pressure increases that the focus goes to results and if HOW we achieve those goals does not matter, as long as they are achieved, much damage can be done to the level of employee motivation and sustainability of results resulting in resentment, higher levels of turnover and a poor working environment.

-These findings illustrate a clear evidence that employees and their managers require a new way of working.
+These findings illustrate clear evidence that employees and their managers require a new way of working.

-Taking this into consideration, I want to explore 3 critical areas that leaders need to manage in order to maintain both synergy and productivity.
+Taking this into consideration, I want to explore 3 critical areas that leaders need to navigate in order to maintain both synergy and productivity:

-One of the biggest reasons that relationships fall apart in the workplace is when we don’t have the conversations.
+One of the biggest reasons that relationships fall apart in the workplace is when we don’t have conversations.
 Conversations allow us to share information, express concerns, give and receive feedback.
-The fact that conversations we are are not actually face to face makes it both challenging and necessary.
+The fact that conversations are not actually face-to-face makes it both challenging and necessary.
 They may also be needed more frequently now.
 There are several types of conversations that we need to have.
-They fall into both the individual and group conversations.
+These fall into two categories: individual and group conversations.

 The individual conversations: These include firstly, the conversation about goals and objectives.
 Have they changed?
-Of course this would depend on the nature of the organization but still a conversation that is required so that there is clarity from the employee’s perspective because the lack of clarity can lead to resistance.
-Secondly, expectations from the leader’s perspective and well as that of their direct reports.
+Of course, this would depend on the nature of the organization but still, a conversation is required so that there is clarity from the employee’s perspective because the lack of clarity can lead to resistance.
+Secondly, expectations from the leader’s perspective as well as that of their direct reports.
 What are the priorities?
 How are we going to deal with deadlines? conflict? etc. Questions must come freely from both sides.
 These are the immediate conversations that will serve to clear up doubts that many will obviously have.